JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Clone the jacs-cm repo

-On one of the systems being deployed to, clone this repo into /opt/deploy/jacs-cm:
+On both of the systems being deployed to, clone this repo into /opt/deploy/jacs-cm:
 ```
 cd /opt
 sudo mkdir deploy